-Future mothers set themselves up for a healthier pregnancy if they quit smoking way in advance of getting pregnant, staying away from smoke altogether, and even quitting or avoiding smoking as soon as they find out they’re pregnant.
+Future mothers set themselves up for a healthier pregnancy if they quit smoking way in advance of getting pregnant, staying away from smoke, and even quitting or avoiding smoking as soon as they find out they’re pregnant.

 We get a lot of questions about how exactly smoking can affect women before, during and after pregnancy, so we want to address those!